-The starting point of public health ethics is promoting the health and well-being of communities rather than a focus on protecting the dignity and autonomy of individuals, which is the goal in bioethics.
-Protecting the public's health raises fundamental questions about when to impose restrictions on the freedom of individuals to protect the health of the community and the duties and obligations owed by members to the wider community.
-A public health perspective assumes background principles of community, justice, and equity but these principles can be difficult to interpret and to apply to specific issues.
-This course will cover ethical issues related to the normative grounding of public health policy and to ethical dilemmas in how to apply them in formulating health policy on specific issues.
-The issues will include equitable access to Covid-19 therapies and vaccines, genetics and public health issues, vaccines and vaccine hesitancy, pharmaceutical developments and access to medicines, obesity, responses to climate change and environmental issues, addressing the opioid crisis, and guns and violence.
-The course will frame these issues within the challenges posed by the Covid-19 epidemic and the impact of structural racism.
+The starting point of public health ethics is ethically promoting the health and well-being of communities rather than focusing on protecting the dignity and autonomy of individuals as does bioethics.
+Protecting the public's health raises fundamental ethical questions about when it is appropriate to impose restrictions on the freedom of individuals in order to protect and promote the health of the community and the duties and obligations owed by members to the wider community.
+A public health ethics perspective assumes principles of community, justice, and equity but these principles can sometimes be difficult to interpret and to apply to specific issues.
+The course will be considering public health ethical issues related to the changes the Trump administration is imposing on the health system.